Tjocksmo/MeetingRandomizer/README.md

 # MeetingRandomizer
-It's hard to get a volentary secretary and an adjuster on meetings so I made an randomizer to speed up meetings
+It's hard to get a volentary secretary and adjuster in meetings so I made a randomizer to speed things up.
+I know it's overkill to use interface but I simply wanted to try it out!